RB Divisional News

 Non-Jury and Jury Trials

-To cancel Special Set Hearings, Jury & Non-Jury Trials, etc. a notice of cancellation must be filed with the clerk.
-Also please notify the Court and all parties in accordance with the procedures outlined above by sending an email along with any proposed orders (in Word format) to CAD-DivisionRB@pbcgov.org.
-The Notice must note the reason for cancellation.
+To cancel Special Set Hearings, Jury & Non-Jury Trials, etc. a Motion and proposed Order must be filed with the clerk.
+The Motion MUST note the reason for cancellation.

 - The procedure for telephone appearance by parties is strictly governed by Fla.R.Jud.Adm.
 2.530.
 Telephonic appearances for attorneys and/or parties on non-evidentiary hearings are coordinated through a vendor chosen by the party such as CourtCall, CourtScribes, or Zoom.
 The Court takes no position on which vendor is used.